Shamir-Lab/Faucet/README.md

 	-singletons <num_kmers>
 	-file_prefix <prefix>, the desired prefix string or directory path for output files

-	we recommend applying ntCard to extract the number estimated k-mers (F0) and singletons (f1) in the dataset.
+	we recommend applying <a href="https://github.com/bcgsc/ntCard">ntCard</a> to extract the number estimated k-mers (F0) and singletons (f1) in the dataset.

 <!-- ### optional arguments:
 	--fastq